Improving semi-device-independent randomness certification by entropy accumulation

 \subsection{Randomness certification}

-We proceed to explain how we certify randomness in the measurement outcomes, relative to an adversary Eve.
+We proceed to explain how we certify randomness in the measurement outcomes, relative to a classically correlated adversary Eve.
 Eve has knowledge of the preparation ($x$) and measurement device, and can share classical correlations with the measurement according to the distribution $q(\lambda)$.
 We begin explaining how we certify single-round randomness using the min-entropy.
-Then, we leverage the power of the EAT to accommodate the finite-size effect from experimental data and bound the Shannon entropy. \\
+Then, we bound the Shannon entropy in order to leverage the power of the EAT to accommodate the finite-size effects from experimental data. \\

 \textbf{Min-entropy:} We certify randomness only from rounds where state $\ket{\psi_{2}}$ is prepared.
 The rounds where states $\ket{\psi_0}$ and $\ket{\psi_1}$ are prepared can be thought of as self-test rounds.
 During the rounds where $\ket{\psi_{2}}$ is prepared, Eve's guessing probability averaged through each round can be written as